aerospike/backup-go/cmd/asbackup/readme.md

                                       SNOW,
                                       EXPRESS_ONEZONE.
-      --s3-chunk-size int             Chunk size controls the maximum number of bytes of the object that the app will attempt to send to the server in a single request.
+      --s3-chunk-size int             Chunk size controls the maximum number of bytes of the object that the app will attempt to send to the storage in a single request.
 Objects smaller than the size will be sent in a single request, while larger objects will be split over multiple requests. (default 5242880) --s3-retry-max-attempts int     Maximum number of attempts that should be made in case of an error. (default 100) --s3-retry-max-backoff int      Max backoff duration in seconds between retried attempts. (default 90)